OpenSourceKyle/OpenSourceKyle.github.io/content/en/blog/2024-02-02-incongruence-with-so-called-fuckboy-archetype.md

 A bit confused again, but nice problem to have.
 I went on a boring date yesterday -- motivated me to screen a little harder.
 I got another big house party here shortly, so I'll have the chance to flirt with some other girls.

 **I think realistically I need to make sure I don't get tunnel vision on her or my persona and keep pushing to keep getting more experience.
-If she wants to be a <ins>part</ins> of that great, and if not, then I have plenty of options~**
+If she wants to be a <ins>part</ins> of that great, and if not, then I have plenty of options~**---
+---